 Notices.
 Any notices required or permitted hereunder shall be given to the appropriate Party at the address specified in this Agreement or at such other address as the Party shall specify in writing.
 Such notice shall be deemed given: (i) upon personal delivery to the appropriate address, (ii) one (1) business day after mailing, if sent by recognized overnight delivery, (iii) three (3) days after the date of mailing, if sent by certified or registered mail, or (iv) at the time acknowledgement of receipt is received by the sending party, if sent by electronic mail and acknowledgment is required.
 Any change in address shall be promptly communicated by either Party to the other Party.

 Miscellaneous.
 This Agreement shall bind and inure to the benefit of the Parties hereto and their successors and permitted assignees.
 This Agreement may not be delegated or assigned by either Party without the prior written consent of the other Party.
-This Agreement shall be governed by the laws of the Commonwealth of Massachusetts, without reference to conflict of laws principles.
+This Agreement shall be governed by the laws of the State of California, USA, without reference to conflict of laws principles.
+Any and all claims or disputes and any non-contractual obligations arising out of or in connection with this Agreement shall be subject to the exclusive jurisdiction of the courts of the State of California, USA.
 This document contains the entire agreement between the Parties with respect to the subject matter hereof.
 Any failure to enforce any provision of this Agreement shall not constitute a waiver of such provision or of any other provision.
-Disclosing Party shall have, in addition to any remedies available at law, the right to seek equitable relief to enforce this Agreement without the need for a bond or to prove harm.
+Disclosing Party may have, in addition to any remedies available at law, the right to seek equitable relief to enforce this Agreement.
 This Agreement may not be amended, nor any obligation waived, except by a written document signed by both Parties.
 This Agreement may be executed and delivered in one or more counterparts, which when taken together shall constitute one and the same Agreement.
-A copy of the signed Agreement may be delivered via facsimile, electronic mail, internet, or any other suitable electronic means, and signatures delivered by any of the aforementioned means shall be deemed to be original, valid, and binding upon the Parties.
+A copy of the signed Agreement may be delivered via electronic mail, internet, or any other suitable electronic means, and signatures delivered by any of the aforementioned means shall be deemed to be original, valid, and binding upon the Parties.

+Export Control.
+Neither Party shall disclose any Confidential Information under this Agreement that is subject to the U.S. Department of State International Traffic in Arms Regulations (“ITAR”), U.S. Department of Commerce Export Administration Regulations (“EAR”) or any similar laws or regulations regarding the export of goods or technical data without prior notification to the other party.
+In relation to the engagement covered under this Agreement, neither party shall apply for any export license without the prior consent of the other party.
+Confidential Information that is subject to such U.S. Export Control laws and regulations will not be provided without first: (a) providing the Export Control Classification Number, ITAR category or other legal identifier to the other party, and (b) receiving prior written confirmation from the other party’s authorized contract officer that it is prepared to accept such restricted Confidential Information.

 [SIGNATURE PAGE FOLLOWS]